Vivo Y21t price in Pakistan & features

-This chipset is ubiquitous in mid-range smartphones, and the Vivo Y21t boasts a 2.4 GHz Octa-Core processor for further power.
-A 5000 mAh battery powers the phone.
+This chipset is used in mid-range smartphones like the Vivo Y21t, which is made more powerful by its 2.4 GHz Octa-Core processor.

-The touchscreen is an IPS LCD capacitive touchscreen.
-The 6.51-inch screen on the smartphone has a resolution of 720 x 1600.
+The device has an IPS LCD capacitive touch screen.
+The screen on the phone is 6.51 inches and has a resolution of 720 x 1600.

 |BUILD